What Australians Actually Eat for Lunch (And Why It's Changing)

 Busy workdays

 Long work hours and commuting mean people often need meals that are quick and portable.
+For workers in Sydney CBD or Surry Hills, lunch has to fit in a 30-minute window between meetings.

 Global food influence